Characterization of Feshbach resonances in $^6\mathrm{Li}{-}^7\mathrm{Li}$ using improved interaction potentials: Introduction

-With the improved PECs, we study the Feshbach resonances of mixed isotopologue $^{6}$Li–$^{7}$Li, which has received limited experimental or theoretical attention \cite{Kempen2004Phys.Rev.A,Zhang2005AIPConferenceProceedings}.
-We use coupled channel methods to solve the multi-channel Schrodinger equation, and obtain the magnetic-field-dependent scattering length $a(B)$ and bound-state energies $E_b(B)$.
+With the improved PECs, we study the Feshbach resonances of mixed isotopolog $^{6}$Li--$^{7}$Li, which has received limited experimental or theoretical attention \cite{Kempen2004Phys.Rev.A,Zhang2005AIPConferenceProceedings}.
+We use coupled channel methods to solve the multichannel Schr\"{o}dinger equation and obtain the magnetic-field-dependent scattering length $a(B)$ and bound-state energies $E_b(B)$.
 We use these results to identify Feshbach resonances associated with different atomic hyperfine entrance channels.
-The predicted locations $B_0$ of the four $s$-wave resonances in the lowest energy hyperfine channel are matched to measured resonances reported in Ref. \cite{Zhang2005AIPConferenceProceedings}.
+The predicted locations $B_0$ of the four $s$-wave resonances in the lowest-energy hyperfine channel are matched to measured resonances reported in Ref. \cite{Zhang2005AIPConferenceProceedings}.
 Their agreement represents a clear improvement over previous theory \cite{Kempen2004Phys.Rev.A}, but the discrepancies still exceed the experiment uncertainties.

-We further analyze and compare the spin characters and open/closed channel fractions of resonant states in the lowest hyperfine channels of the different isotopologues.
-We find the $^{6}$Li--$^{7}$Li resonances to be narrow($\sim$10--100~mG) , strongly closed-channel dominated, and predominantly triplet in electronic spin character, in marked contrast to the established behaviors of the homonuclear resonances\cite{Chin2010Rev.Mod.Phys.,Julienne2014Phys.Rev.A}.
-The spin character is ultimately set by whether the last bound state resides in the singlet ($X^{1}\Sigma^{+}$) or triplet ($a^{3}\Sigma^{+}$) potential, and arises naturally from reduced-mass variations across isotopologues that share almost the same electronic potentials.
+We further analyze and compare the spin characters and open- and closed-channel fractions of resonant states in the lowest hyperfine channels of the different isotopologs.
+We find the $^{6}$Li--$^{7}$Li resonances to be narrow($\sim$10--100~mG), strongly closed-channel dominated, and predominantly triplet in electronic spin character, in marked contrast to the established behaviors of the homonuclear resonances\cite{Chin2010Rev.Mod.Phys.,Julienne2014Phys.Rev.A}.
+The spin character is ultimately set by whether the last bound state resides in the singlet ($X^{1}\Sigma^{+}$) or triplet ($a^{3}\Sigma^{+}$) potential, and arises naturally from reduced-mass variations across isotopologs that share almost the same electronic potentials.

 This paper is organized as follows.
 Section~\ref{Methods} introduces the modified MLR interaction potentials for Li–Li and the coupled-channels framework used to compute threshold observables, including scattering lengths and bound-state energies.
-Section~\ref{Results} describes the potential optimization procedure, presents new predictions for Feshbach resonances in the $^{6}$Li–$^{7}$Li system, and analyzes the spin character and open/closed channel fractions of the Feshbach molecules of lithium isotopologues.
+Section~\ref{Results} describes the potential optimization procedure, presents predictions for Feshbach resonances in the $^{6}$Li--$^{7}$Li system, and analyzes the spin character and open/closed channel fractions of the Feshbach molecules of lithium isotopologs.
 Section~\ref{sec:Discussions} outlines the limitations of the present potentials and discusses avenues for improvement.